Billing and Payment Standards

 Procedure for Appealing Tuition Charges

 Any student wishing to appeal tuition charges may do so in writing to the Graduate Registrar.
 The written appeal must state the circumstances that have contributed to the student's need to seek a tuition charge appeal and provide documentation verifying these circumstances.

 Mitigating circumstances are generally unavoidable events that are beyond the student's control.
 Examples of such circumstances include death in the immediate family, hospitalization or documented medical problems, work-related transfers, natural disasters, and family emergencies.

-The Graduate Registrar will review the appeal with the chair of the student's academic department and the Dean of the Graduate School.
-If the appeal is supported, the Graduate Registrar will present the supported appeal to Lewis & Clark's Administrative Cluster for consideration.
+The Graduate Registrar will review the appeal, along with the chair of the student's academic department.
+The Dean of the Graduate School will then review for final consideration.

 In order for a tuition charge appeal to be considered, the student's written petition and accompanying documentation must be submitted by the end of the first week of the semester immediately following the semester in which the student is requesting an adjustment to their charges.